Thinkwise/docs/docs/kb/exchange.md

    javac TCPExhItemSender.java -classpath JSON.jar
    ```

-After this the file is compiled there is now a new `.class` file, which is compiled with the Java version of the server.
+After this, the file will be compiled and there will then be a new `.class` file which is compiled with the Java version of the server.

->  The execute rights must be set for this new file.
+>  The execute rights have to be set for this new file.

 ### AutoDiscover does not work

 If AutoDiscover does not work even though all settings are correct, Windows Firewall may block the calls from the Connector.
-In this case, the Windows Firewall must be disabled, or a rule must be added that gives the Connector access.
+In this case, either the Windows Firewall has to be disabled or a rule added that gives the Connector access.
 When using Office 365, it is mandatory to fill the `StaticEwsUrl` as indicated in the Connector configuration.

 ### Other issues